markNZed/processism-react-three/storyboard.md

 ### 2.4.2.
 Animation
 An invisible arc in the Z plane connects the centers of both entities.
 A line grows out from the blue entity, following this arc, until it reaches a fraction of the arc’s length.
 The line then continues along the arc until it is absorbed into the purple entity.
 ### 2.4.3.
 Narration
 Now, let’s explore what happens when these entities interact.
-The line growing from the blue entity toward the purple one represents an event.
+Imagine an arc connecting the blue entity to the purple one as a pathway—a route for interaction.

-Events refer to interactions.
-In this case, the event begins with the blue entity, follows the arc, and completes once it reaches the purple entity.
+The segment you see being sent from the blue entity represents the beginning of an event initiated by the blue entity.
+This segment follows the arc, traveling across the space between the two entities, and is finally absorbed by the purple entity.

-This is how processes unfold over time.
-Events capture the moments where entities interact and change.
-They are critical points where entities evolve, their properties shift, and new possibilities emerge.
+Think of an event as a transfer between two entities.
+It's the moment where something happens—where change is set in motion.
+For example, if these entities represented people, this event could be the transmission of information through a spoken word.
+If they were particles, it might represent an exchange of energy.

+In processism, events like this are fundamental.
+They mark the moments when entities interact, their properties shift, and new possibilities emerge.
+Through these events, entities evolve and relationships form.
+Each segment, no matter how small, plays a role in the continuous unfolding of processes that shape the reality around us.

 ## 2.5.
 Scene: Introduction to Relations
 ### 2.5.1.
 Objective